-Providers shall have at least one member on the Health Care Agency's Quality Management (QM) Committee.
-The QM Committee will oversee quality management activities for all providers under Ryan White Part A. Providers may continue to have their own QM committee if they desire and/or are required to do so under other funding streams.
-The intent of a centralized QM committee with representation from all providers is to ensure information between agencies is consistent, quality initiatives are undertaken by the entire Ryan White system, and service delivery issues can be addressed system wide.
+Ryan White Part A providers, and other funded providers if applicable, shall have at least one (1) member on the Health Care Agency's Quality Management (QM) Committee.
+The QM Committee will oversee quality management activities for all funded services.
+Providers may continue to have their own QM committee if they desire and/or are required to do so under other funding streams.
+The intent of a centralized QM committee with representation from all providers is to ensure information between agencies is consistent, quality initiatives are undertaken by all funded agencies, and service delivery issues can be addressed system wide.